Federated-Engineers/foundation-fast-track/01-local-essentials/02-docker.md

 Before your code ever reaches the AWS cloud, it has to be containerized.
 Docker allows us to bundle our application code, runtime, system tools, and libraries into a single immutable package called an **Image**.
 This guarantees that the exact same code you test on your laptop behaves identically when deployed to a cluster of hundreds of servers in AWS.

-Mastering Docker locally—specifically how containers build, store data, and talk to each other over networks—is an absolute prerequisite to managing cloud architecture.
+Mastering Docker locally, specifically how containers build, store data and talk to each other over networks is an absolute prerequisite to managing cloud architecture.

 ---